JLATORRE89/tools/fail2ban/Third_party_licenses.md

 # Third-Party Licenses

-This document contains the licenses and source code locations for all open source software used in VoidGuard Security Enhanced Server Protection.
+This document contains the licenses and source code locations for all open source software used in this application.

 ## Core Security Framework